John B Eye Analysis 2026

 Filming in harsh sunlight and water often causes him to squint unevenly.
 Production keeps these takes to show the character's exhaustion.

-No, because he does not have a medical condition.
-He simply rests and hydrates to correct the droop.
+No, because his eye condition just shows under fatigue.
+He simply rests and hydrates to correct the very minor eye misalignment.

 - Does Chase Stokes (John B) really have a lazy eye?